VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 - A parent or older volunteer to play game show host.

-- Bricks to keep score (or you could give them one piece of something they can construct so that the winner is the team which is able to finish the model first).
+- Bricks to keep score (or you could give them one piece of something they can construct so that the winner is the team that is able to finish the model first).

 How to Play